UsabilityEngineering/mypantry/personas/README.md

 ## Trey
 ![](Trey.jpeg)
 Trey is a 20 year old man, full time college student at Arizona State University majoring in English.
 His day to day experience involves going to school, doing homework assignments, playing video games and hanging out with friends.
 He lives in an apartment with three other roommates.
 He wants to learn how to cook, but feels like he often does not have the time to do so.
-He often resorts to using delivery apps such as Doordash and UberEats for dinner.
+He often resorts to using delivery apps such as Doordash and UberEats for dinner, but certain foods have been giving his stomach a rough time.
 ### Goals:
 * Easy to learn recipes with relatively simple ingredients.
+* Find food components that are making his stomach upset.

 ## Destiny
 ![](Destiny.jpeg)